TheIoTLearningInitiative/CodeLabs/Hochob/documentation/ApplicationsSouthernMayaHighlands.md

 - __Station__: Chakmool
 - __Hochob Media__:
   - VisitorsCenter Applications Image
-    - ???
-Assuming the record of images is performed but what if not?
   - VisitorsCenter Sound Station
 - __Services__:
   - __Automation HomeAssistant__: Video Despues del Video